 Among our challenges – digitizing old video tapes, movies, slides and presentations and weaving participant-made videos in today’s live events and conferences.
-This special shoutout to organizers and participants at upcoming events covered on Planeta.com – let us know how to watch and encourage official and individual videos.
+This page is a special shoutout to organizers and participants featured and linked from Planeta.com.
+Request: let us know how to watch and encourage official and individual videos.

 Live video is a must-have for mainstreaming topical and timely issues, including biodiversity conservation (more about this later) and regional and topical tourism.
 It used to be ‘pictures or it didn’t happen.’
 Now it’s ‘Livestreaming video or it’s not happening.’